bitsdesarrollo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/standard-nuxeo-cluster-ha-setup.md

 ---
 {{! excerpt}}

-This page details a standard recommended architecture option to deploy a Nuxeo cluster answering to the high availability constraint.
+This page covers common architecture options to deploy a Nuxeo cluster for production use.

 {{! /excerpt}}

 Setting up a Nuxeo cluster consists in answering to three main constraint types, independently or in combination with the others:
-1. **Scalability**<br/> my setup has to scale easily without sacrificing performances to adapt to a varying load.
+- Scalability: my setup has to scale easily without sacrificing performances to adapt to a varying load.
-1. **Failover**<br/> when something goes wrong, I should be able to restore service quickly, losing as little data as possible in the process.
+- Failover: when something goes wrong, I should be able to restore service quickly, losing as little data as possible in the process.
-1. **High Availability**<br/> my service should always be available, no matter what happens.
+- High Availability: my service should always be available, no matter what happens.

-We will cover a standard architecture option to answer the high availability constraint below.
+We will cover some architecture options to answer these constraints below.

-## High Availability
+## Scalability and High Availability

+### Cluster HA

-In order to manage scale out and provide HA, Nuxeo server provides a simple clustering solution.
+In order to manage scale out and HA, the Nuxeo Platform provides a simple clustering solution.

-When cluster mode is enabled, you can have several Nuxeo server nodes connected to the same database server: you can then simply add more Nuxeo server nodes if you need to serve more requests.
+When cluster mode is enabled, you can have several Nuxeo Platform nodes connected to the same database server: you can then simply add more Nuxeo Server if you need to serve more requests.

 Nuxeo Repository cluster mode manages the required cache invalidation between the nodes.
 There is no need to activate any application server level cluster mode: cluster mode works even without application server.